Sing Bing Kang

 Sing Bing Kang is a computer scientist known for his work in image-based modeling and rendering.
 He is a distinguished scientist at Zillow.

 Kang has a Ph.D. from Carnegie Mellon University, completed in 1994.
 His dissertation, Robot Instruction by Human Demonstration, was supervised by Katsushi Ikeuchi.

-He worked for Microsoft Research before moving to Zillow.
+In January 1995 he joined the Cambridge Research Laboratory of the Digital Equipment Corporation in Cambridge, Massachusetts, where he wrote an early survey of image-based rendering techniques.
+He subsequently moved to Microsoft Research in Redmond, Washington, where he was a principal researcher in the Interactive Visual Media group and was among the authors of Holoportation, a real-time three-dimensional telepresence system built for the Microsoft HoloLens.

+Kang later joined Zillow, where he worked on on-device panorama stitching for the company's 3D Home tour feature and on the Zillow Indoor Dataset, a collection of more than 70,000 panoramic images of unfurnished homes annotated with room layouts.

 He is the author of books including: